Tell me, what else should I have done?

 Some lessons in life are harder to learn than others, and some learned previously are easily forgotten.
 “Seize the day” perhaps being one such that has been on my mind recently; commonly invoked it’s an idea that seems especially slippery within the construct of the modern-day western world, and markedly more so within the present Covid context and the restrictions inherent in that.
 A few years ago, 2018 in fact, following some gentle prodding, I put together a few words for bikepacking.com around my experiences of cycling as a means of managing depression.
 At the time it appeared to strike a chord with many people and as such I feel no shame about exposing that side of my character.
 Riding a bike has kept those dark clouds at bay for many years yet, as my riding remains limited by the injuries sustained when that driver ploughed into me back in July, and amongst the pressures imposed by a pandemic, those clouds loomed larger once again, and with them a need to reflect.

 Throughout history, and across cultures, birds have always been assigned a degree of mystical significance.
 For the apparent freedom with which they soar and travel across the ocean, seabirds in particular are often considered as being representative of the human soul and its spiritual journey.
 I have also read that in some ancient cultures the humble gull was considered the means by which a person would transition from the mortal plane to the afterlife; the spirit of the passing individual transforming into a gull in order to continue their journey.
-Recently a memorial gathering took place for a friend who was unjustly lost to us this year – a sea kayaker, and bicycle traveller, amongst many other things for which words could never provide an adequate description of everything she was.
+I mention it because recently a memorial gathering took place for a friend who was unjustly lost to us this year – a sea kayaker, and bicycle traveller, amongst many other things for which words could never provide an adequate description of everything she was.
 The memorial took the form of a gathering at her favourite cove – a beautiful, secluded spot so often overlooked.
 Some, such as myself, arrived by sea kayak while others arrived via the coast path.
 Wood was carried for a fire on a cold, drizzly winters day, food, drink and memories shared, and a small raft woven from local reeds carrying flowers and a memorial poem was swum out and released to the ocean that she so loved.
 The day formed a beautiful, moving time to remember who she was, and one during which it was easy to imagine her spirit in the seabirds soaring overhead; for me she will always be there with the birds at that cove.
 The day was also an opportunity to reflect on friendship, community, and the fragility of our lives; the imperative to embrace those around us and make the most of the opportunities that exist simply from being here.